aleator/OKHS/README.md

 Empty lines are allowed and lines containing only a comment are section titles.
 You get a different tab in the user interface for each section.

+## Makefiles

+Makefiles are a great alternative to `.ok` files.
+They just aren't too discoverable.
+If you have a `Makefile` in the directory you launch OKHS from the Makefile targets will appear as their own section in the user interface.

 ## Dhall .ok files.